 April 30, 2016

-The Dubrovnik Times caught up with one of the leading American tour operators, Wanda Radetti, who specialises in tours to Croatia.
+Jan 26, 2016 The Dubrovnik Times caught up with one of the leading American tour operators, Wanda Radetti, who specializes in tours to Croatia.
 She was born in Rijeka in northern Croatia, grew up in Italy and now is a resident of New York.
 “My journeys are about creating bridges of cultures, friendships, as well as expansion of the heart and mind,” comments Radetti.
-Well known throughout the whole regio…Read more
+Well known throughout the whole region […]

 …Wanda Radetti, of Tasteful Croatian Journeys, sums up the current appeal: “In the last five years, we’ve seen a steady flow of travelers thinking about, and eventually traveling to, Croatia.
 It’s beautifully organic, civilized and safe.”